 The CSI was chosen by SUNY Cortland to increase our outreach and support to students as they make their transition to college.
 The inventory also helps us to increase our awareness of the student experience.
 The scope of the areas that are covered by the inventory gives us the ability to identify students potentially at risk or at the very least, provides us with another opportunity to make a connection with students who might need extra encouragement.

 Results from the inventory come in two forms:

-2. Student Report – four page narrative that offers students interpretations about each scale.
+2. Student Report – three to four page narrative that offers students interpretations about each scale.
 The interpretations are written in non-technical language and are designed to give students encouragement and guidance.
 Students are able to print the reports immediately following the inventory.

 There are a few key concepts to remember when discussing the results with your students: